 SCHOOL SAVINGS 4 U

-Do you have all the risk assessments, coach hire, parent letters and tricky logistics to deal with?
+Do you have the coach hire, parent letters, risk assessments, and tricky logistics to deal with???

 GOD IS FOR EVERYONE!
 "Discovering The Oneness